-Senators seek IG probe of border agency’s warrantless use of phone-location data
+Senators seek IG probe of border agency’s warrantless use of phone location data

 “CBP is not above the law and it should not be able to buy its way around the Fourth Amendment,” senators Ron Wyden (Ore.), Elizabeth Warren (Mass.), Sherrod Brown (Ohio), Edward J. Markey (Mass.) and Brian Schatz (Hawaii) wrote to DHS inspector general Joseph V. Cuffari.

 In a statement to The Washington Post, CBP asserted without explanation that the agency “may obtain access to commercially available information relevant to its border security mission.”
-It also said that "All CBP operations in which commercially available telemetry data may be used are undertaken in furtherance of CBP’s responsibility to enforce U.S. law at the border and in accordance with relevant legal, policy, and privacy requirements.”
+It also said: “All CBP operations in which commercially available telemetry data may be used are undertaken in furtherance of CBP’s responsibility to enforce U.S. law at the border and in accordance with relevant legal, policy, and privacy requirements.”

 Representatives of Cuffari’s office and Venntel, a Virginia-based government contractor, did not respond to requests for comment.
 CBP paid roughly $500,000 in August for a subscription to Venntel’s commercial database, federal contracts show.